ahmedqudsi/NeuroCare/README.md

 npm install
 npm run build
 npm start

 (or)

-directly press the link for the Access of the project https://neuro-care.vercel.app
+USE the link TO the Access the project https://neuro-care.vercel.app